spider-gazelle/crystal-mqtt/README.md

 # Crystal MQTT

-A MQTT communication library for crystal lang
+A MQTT communication library for crystal lang with pluggable transports

 ## Installation